 — (Destination Canada, A Regenerative Approach to Tourism in Canada)

-2024 will see over 300 cruise ships arrive in Victoria with an estimated 900,000 passengers.
-Their impacts include overtourism, air and ocean pollution, and the import of foreign wastes.
-The majority of ships are brief evening calls to comply with a US maritime law, saving the foreign-based cruise lines millions in avoided penalties, but resulting in low economic value for Victoria at a high social and environmental cost.
+2024 saw over 300 cruise ships arrive in Victoria with an estimated 900,000 passengers.
+Their impacts included overtourism, air and ocean pollution, and the import of foreign wastes.
+The majority of ships were brief evening calls to comply with a US maritime law, saving the foreign-based cruise lines millions in avoided penalties, but resulting in low economic value for Victoria at a high social and environmental cost.

 It’s high-volume, low-value mass tourism: